Influences, Acknowledgements & Gratitude

 Emma Simmons will always stick in my mind.
 In frustration with all the contradicting schools in the behavioural sciences, she yelled at me: “Psychology is shit!”
 I then showed her the Gravesian approach – to which her response was: “Well, that makes sense.
 Why can’t you teach us that?!”
 Linzi Hanlon (now Linzi Nicholson), a contemporary of Emma’s, was a great encouragement too during those early days of teaching A-Level Psychology.

-Jinnie Powell, Amy Bolland, Zara Sekhavati.
-Avnish Chana, the late Helen Hawcoft, Siobhan Fojt, Beth Aitken, Jessi-
+Jinnie Powell, Amy Bolland, Zara Sekhavati, Avnish Chana, Beth Aitken, Jessi-

 Angela Ogilvie and Lewis Lynch enabled me to teach the Gravesian approach to teachers in Hull.
 Jennifer Crossland and then-husband Duncan Harper, Cathy Byrne and Helen Ezard were all so impressed with my workshop programmes that they created – or tried to create – opportunities for me to work with their organisations.
 Said E Dawlabani, is one of the hardest-working people in what Don Beck calls ‘ the SD Constellation’ and the organiser of the Spiral Dynamics Summit on the Future at which I was a keynote speaker in 2018.
 The late Russ Volckmann, the late Tom Christensen and Eugene Pustoshkin all created openings for me to publish material.